Particular/NServiceBus/guidelines/coding-guidelines.md

 ## Language Features
-It is acceptable to use language features in C# 7.3 and lower versions.
+It is acceptable to use language features from C# 10 and lower versions.

 ## Performance related